Allkindoflower/task-manager/README.md

 To test endpoints via Swagger UI, navigate to: http://127.0.0.1:8000/docs

-To use the app, navigate to http://127.0.0.1:8000, or use the deployed live demo: https://task-manager-7jyz.onrender.com
+To use the app, navigate to http://127.0.0.1:8000, or the deployed live demo (You may have to wait a few seconds): https://task-manager-7jyz.onrender.com